Man charged with DWI in crash that killed 2 mothers, 2 daughters on I-64

 ST. CHARLES COUNTY, Mo. — Elijah Henderson, 29, was trying to roll up the passenger side window on his truck and had marijuana in his system when he lost control of his vehicle and struck two mothers and their two daughters, killing them in February, according to court documents filed Monday.

 St. Charles County Prosecutor Tim Lohmar filed four counts of driving while intoxicated against Henderson for the Feb.
-14 crash along Interstate 64 at Missouri 364.
+14 crash along Interstate 64 at Missouri 364 in Lake St. Louis.

-"He was operating a motor vehicle and acted with criminal negligence, causing the tragic death of four individuals," Lohmar said during a press conference Monday.
+"He was operating a motor vehicle and acted with criminal negligence, causing the tragic death of four individuals," Lohmar said during a news conference Monday.

 Lesley and Rhyan Prather and Carrie and Kacey McCaw were killed in the crash.
 The mother and daughter pairs from Louisville, Kentucky were on their way to a volleyball tournament in Kansas City when the crash happened.
 The women were both 44 years old.
 The girls were 12.